niubuzhi/ml/README.md

-# master branch for all machine learning projects
+# supervised learning using KNN